-In 2016, the statistics attest to the fact that Sleepy Hollow is one of the safest communities in the nation, state and county.
-The validity of this statement is reflected by the preliminary statistics for 2016.
-Sleepy Hollow had a total of 10 Part 1 Crimes in 2016 which is 2 less than calendar year 2015.
+In 2017, the statistics attest to the fact that Sleepy Hollow is still one of the safest communities in the nation, state and county.
+The validity of this statement is reflected by the preliminary statistics for 2017.
+Sleepy Hollow had a total of 10 Part 1 Crimes in 2017 which is the same as calendar year 2016.
 The Crime Index is based on the number of Part 1 Crimes reported per 100,000 population.
-Using the census data conducted in 2012 that reflected a population of 3,312; and factoring in the actual 12 Part 1 Crimes that occurred in 2015, there were 3.6 Part 1 Crimes per 1,000 residents in 2015.
-For the year 2016, our 10 Part 1 crimes decreased our index to 3.3 Part 1 crimes per 1,000 population.
-Of the 10 Part 1 Crimes reported for the year, none were classified as a Violent Crime.
+Using the census data conducted in 2012 that reflected a population of 3,312; and factoring in the actual 10 Part 1 Crimes that occurred in 2017, there was no increase in Part 1 Crimes over 2016.
+For the year 2017, our index is 3.3 Part 1 crimes per 1,000 population.
+Of the 10 Part 1 Crimes reported, only one was classified as a Violent Crime.

 As a police department, we continually look to the future, recognizing that, like crime rates and statistics, the community makeup, issues and concerns will change and we need to be prepared for them.
-The better we can foresee the future, the better prepared we are and hopefully we will encounter fewer problems.
+The better we can foresee the future, the better prepared we are and hopefully encounter fewer problems.
 This preparation includes the continual need to address management, supervision, staffing, training, facilities, safety, and equipment concerns.

-During 2016, the department made a number of improvements.
+During 2017, the department made a number of improvements.
 Some of the major projects and/or improvements were:

-- Continued revising the Policy and Procedure Manual. - Increased training for officers in areas of specialty and interests. - Reorganized supplies and property throughout station and improved storage areas. - Participated in the Illinois Department of Transportation Selective Traffic Enforcement Grant Program.
-This program primarily targets Driving Under the Influence, Seatbelt and Speed violations during selected holiday periods. - Expanded the Code Enforcement Program - Trained two officers in Traffic Crash Investigation and are now members of K-Cart which is a multi-agency multi-disciplinary Traffic Crash Investigation unit sponsored the Kane County Chief of Police Association.
+- Continued revising the Policy and Procedure Manual. - Increased training for officers in areas of specialty and interests. - Participated in the Illinois Department of Transportation Selective Traffic Enforcement Grant Program.
+This program primarily targets Driving Under the Influence, Seatbelt and Speed violations during selected holiday periods. - Expanded the Code Enforcement Program